tobixen/plann/CALENDAR_SERVER_RECOMMENDATIONS.md

 It's written in PHP, needs a database backend (PostgreSQL) and a webserver frontend (Apache is probably easiest - though I went for php-fpm and nginx).

 I installed a version a decade ago, didn't upgrade it ever, and it worked out well enough.
-While tossing out obsoleted hardware, obsoleted ISP, etc, I tried reinstalling it on Archlinux, 2023.
-It was not a very pleasant experience.
-As of 2023-01, I would recommend disregarding the article on the Archlinux wiki completely (https://wiki.archlinux.org/title/DAViCal - well, it's a Wiki, I should probably improve on it).
-I got version 1.1.10 installed, and it was not even possible to create users - due to a bug that was fixed in 1.1.11.
-I found another showstopping bug (https://gitlab.com/davical-project/davical/-/issues/280) but managed to work around that one.
-Huff.
+Revisiting it with the newest version of plann in 2023, things didn't work out very well - to get it to play well with plann I needed to write up pull request https://gitlab.com/davical-project/davical/-/merge_requests/101 and https://gitlab.com/davical-project/davical/-/merge_requests/102, and I still need to find a workaround for the last issue at https://gitlab.com/davical-project/davical/-/issues/281

 ### Radicale